 - Take verbal or telephone orders

-- Use the glucometer or any Point of Care device • Access of specialty lines [Central Venous Access Devices (CVADs), Peripherally Inserted Central Catheters (PICCs), etc.]
+- Access of specialty lines [Central Venous Access Devices (CVADs), Peripherally Inserted Central Catheters (PICCs), etc.]

-- Be left in sole charge of the unit or of any patient
+- Be left in charge of the unit or sole care of any patient

 - Be providing care in the absence of a preceptor or other registered staff delegate

 - Are not to administer medications without the approval of their preceptor or faculty and nurses must abide by the CNO medication administration standard